Skip to content

 • by Alissa McMillan

 When recovering from surgery at home, be patient as you follow your doctor’s orders.
-This includes getting plenty of rest, while also doing any exercises that they may recommend.
-On the other hand, you want to avoid over-exerting yourself, driving or working until you’re ready, and not ignore any complications you may have.
+This includes getting plenty of rest while also doing any exercises that they may recommend.
+Avoid over-exerting yourself, driving, or working until you’re ready, and take action on any complications you may have.

 Always talk to your doctor about what to expect during recovery before the actual procedure.
 This gives you time to mentally prepare as well as to make any arrangements you may need to ensure the process goes as smoothly as possible.